 But in addition to these national landmarks, there are also countless local landmarks that are preserved thanks to the FHTC program every year.
 The NPS Annual Report highlights a few of these – among the list this year is a Greyhound Station in Savannah, Georgia that was transformed into The Grey, an award winning local restaurant.

-We hope PolicyMap users will enjoy exploring this updated dataset to find which of their own local landmarks were made possible by the FHTC program and to better understand the impact of this important program as its future remains uncertain in the face of pending tax reform.
+We hope PolicyMap users will enjoy exploring this updated dataset to find which of their own local landmarks were made possible by the FHTC program and to better understand the impact of this important program.